 - Disclose any findings of guilt in relation to criminal or other offences.

-a. do not have any physical or mental condition or disorder that could affect your ability to practise social work or social service work in a safe manner.
+- do not have any physical or mental condition or disorder that could affect your ability to practise social work or social service work in a safe manner.

-b. will practise social work or social service work with decency, integrity and honesty and in accordance with the law.
+- will practise social work or social service work with decency, integrity and honesty and in accordance with the law.

-c. have sufficient knowledge, skill and judgment to practise social work or social service work.
+- have sufficient knowledge, skill and judgment to practise social work or social service work.

-- You must have engaged in the practice of social work or social service work within the five years immediately before the date of the application, or otherwise satisfy the Registrar that you are competent to perform the role of a social worker or social service worker.
+- Have engaged in the practice of social work or social service work within the five years immediately before the date of the application, or otherwise satisfy the Registrar that you are competent to perform the role of a social worker or social service worker.
 Note: This requirement does not apply to applicants who have obtained the academic qualifications required for registration with the College within the five years before the date of application.

 The application asks for the following information:

-If the Registrar issues a certificate of registration to you, certain information provided on the application including your name, business address(es), business telephone number(s) and name of your employer or business will, in accordance with the Social Work and Social Service Work Act, 1998 and the bylaws of the College, be contained in the register of the College.
-Information on the register is information that is available to the public.
+If the Registrar issues a certificate of registration to you, certain information provided on the application including your name, business address(es), business telephone number(s) and name of your employer or business will, in accordance with the Social Work and Social Service Work Act, 1998 and the bylaws of the College, be contained in the Register of the College.
+Information on the Register is information that is available to the public.

 Please note that if you provide your home address as your business address, your home address is information which will be available to the public.
 If disclosure of your business address(es), business telephone number(s) or name of your employer or business may jeopardize your safety, please advise the Registrar who will assess whether there is a basis for the information not to be made public.
 In addition, if you use a pseudonym in your practice of social work or social service work because it is necessary for your personal safety, please advise the Registrar.
 In both cases, provide written details.